 I edited the Shenandoah audio in Adobe Audition, where I applied the following effects:

-- I added a touch of amplification to make the sound a bit louder, so people wouldn’t have to turn up the volume to listen to the song.
+- I added a touch of Amplification to make the sound a bit louder so people wouldn’t have to turn up the volume.

 - I applied a bit of Adaptive Noise Reduction.
 Too much noise reduction causes an unpleasant “tiled-bathroom” effect, so I applied just a little.
-(A bit of noise is natural in outdoor settings.)
+(A bit of noise is natural, especially in outdoor settings.)